gaborbernat/algo-notes/problem_solutions/path_sum_on_tree.md

 }
 ```

 What if the start and end nodes of the path is required to be find?
-It is a little diffculty, isn't it?
+It is a little difficulty, isn't it?
 But the reality is that you have to have the ability to solve this problem in 20 minutes to get a job
 at those top companies.

-Let's analyse this problem step by step.
-At first, the start and end node is obviously swappable,
+Let's analyze this problem step by step.
+At first, the start and end node is obviously swap-able,
 so we can always regard the left most node as the start and the right most as the end.
 The code above has already give us a solution of finding the value of maximum path sum,
-what we need to do is to find a we to keep the end of maxium single path sum.
+what we need to do is to find a we to keep the end of maximum single path sum.
 We will
-do this by combinating the global variable version with the `Sum` structure.
+do this by combining the global variable version with the `Sum` structure.

 ```java
 class Solution {